Updated: Oct 13

 Working from home and having a pain in your wrist?
 Well, you are not the only one!
 Many people are experiencing the same issue, and the answer may be hidden in how you position and support your wrists and in your overall workplace setup.

 Online stores have a massive selection of wrist rests of different sizes, shapes, and all sorts of materials, including hard wooden models, those made of memory foam, silicon, leather, and gel.
-While getting a fancy wrist rest may seem intuitive and feel like a smart decision, it is essential to understand the benefits and potential downsides before making a purchase.
+While getting a fancy wrist rest for keyboards may seem intuitive and feel like a smart decision, it is essential to understand the benefits and potential downsides before making a purchase.

 Why would you need a wrist rest in the first place?